Plugins

 - Check file permissions -- Ensure the plugin directory and its contents are readable

-If plugin commands are not working:
+If plugin skills do not work:

 Path resolution issues